greenpeace/planet4-docker-compose/README.md

 - [PHPmyadmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) for database administration
 - [ElasticHQ](https://hub.docker.com/r/elastichq/elasticsearch-hq/) for monitoring and managing Elasticsearch cluster

-By default, the quickstart command `make build` is all you'll need to pull all required images and spin up a load balanced nginx/php/redis/mysql web application with automatic SSL generation in the comfort of your own office.
+By default, the quickstart command `make dev` is all you'll need to pull all required images and spin up a load balanced nginx/php/redis/mysql web application with automatic SSL generation in the comfort of your own office.

 - Traefik listens on Port 80, load balancing requests to:
 - OpenResty reverse proxy server, caching FastCGI requests from